nxp-auto-linux/ipc-shm/README.rst

 handler); see Reference Manual of each platform for specific information.

 For any platform, the TX and RX interrupts must be different.
+For ARM platforms, a default value can be assigned to the remote core using IPC_CORE_DEFAULT.

 For technical support please go to:
     https://www.nxp.com/support